-Sadio Mane and Mohamed Salah provided stand-in manager Pep Lijnders with the dream start to life as Liverpool’s number one - as he replaced the Covid-stricken Jurgen Klopp - with goals inside the first half an hour.
+Sadio Mane and Mohamed Salah provided stand-in manager Pep Lijnders with the dream start to life as Liverpool’s temporary number one - as he replaced the Covid-stricken Jurgen Klopp - with goals inside the first half an hour.

 The story of the match